The Brown measure of a family of free multiplicative Brownian motions: Relating different values of

 We then check that the formula in (\ref{PhiStau}) captures this behavior.
 We can verify that the right-hand side of (\ref{PhiStau}) agrees with $f_{s-\tau }(re^{i\theta})$ both on the inner boundary at $r=r_{s}(\theta)$ (trivially) and on the outer boundary at $r=r_{s}(\theta)^{-1}$ (using Lemma \ref{lem:u1u2}).
 It follows that the endpoints of the radial segment map to the endpoints of the spiral segment.
-Since as $r$ varies, the right-hand side of (\ref{PhiStau}) traces out an exponential spiral with a constant value of $\delta,$ (\ref{PhiStau}) agrees with the map in the previous paragraph.
+As $r$ varies, the right-hand side of (\ref{PhiStau}) traces out an exponential spiral of the form $cr^{\tau/s}$, along which $\delta$ is constant.
+Thus, (\ref{PhiStau}) agrees with the map in the previous paragraph.